Kyriosity/read-write/README+/pencraft/README.md

 * The subject of personal taste, inclination, vision, and fallacies.
 It's up to you whether to like them or recoil in distaste.
 * The subject of endless editing and rework.
-* Some opuses may be in the badly readable state of 🚧draft🚧 (just skip them).
+* Some opuses may be in the badly readable state of 🚧draft🚧 (now skip them).

 \_______